 Richard is a native Texan and servant leader in the city of Austin.
 He is an intellectual property (IP) attorney and former Administrative Patent Judge (APJ).
 He is known as a leader, problem solver, and community advocate.

 Richard was born in Dallas, Texas, and met his wife Kathleen through a high school friend and a church that Kathleen and he attended.
 They were married in 1978 and have two children, Julie and Nick, living in San Antonio, and four grandchildren.
-Their beagle Duncan is also a treasured family member.
+Their beagle Lucca is also a treasured family member.

 Hard work was a value instilled in Richard while growing up.
 After cutting lawns for a few years, he began part time work at age fifteen as a Fuller Brush man selling products door to door.
 That job taught him how to speak with people and, hopefully, persuade them to buy a brush or cleaning products.